 Definition of Entrance Requirements.
-The following definitions of entrance requirements are abridged (except where indicated by footnotes) from Document No. 105 December 1, 1922 of the College Entrance Examination Board, which may be obtained on payment of twenty cents by addressing the Secretary, 431 West 117th Street, New York, N. Y.
+The following definitions of entrance requirements are abridged (except where indicated by footnotes) from Document No. 111 December 1, 1923 of the College Entrance Examination Board, which may be obtained on payment of twenty cents by addressing the Secretary, 431 West 117th Street, New York, N. Y.

 All candidates for the Freshman class are expected to adhere closely to the entrance requirements as defined below.
-All who apply for admission on examination will be asked questions based on these requirements.
 No certificate of school work will be acceptable unless it shows that the definition of each subject has been kept in view throughout the preparatory period.
 Therefore all schools preparing candidates for Lincoln University are strongly urged to obtain a copy of this syllabus and to follow its directions exactly.